veltaine/odin-recipes/README.md

 9/26/24:
 Updated look with CSS Box guidelines per project, added borders centered text and some cute additions to the list tinkering with the hex code for the icons

+Also updated the recipe pages to match the theming of the main page to help create consistency